 During the late 1970s and the 1980s Twombly's paintings had a less frenetic sense of pace and energy, and assumed an even more mysterious and contemplative nature.
 There is a noticeable maturity about these works and an admission of a debt to artists who he particularly admired including Monet and Turner in their mysterious tones and contemplative attitude.
 He also moved out of Rome to where he presently lives, in the old port town of Gaeta, roughly half way between Rome and Naples.

-Donna Brett, Contemporary: Art Gallery of New South Wales Contemporary Collection, 2006, 150-151 (colour illus.), 432. illustration on pg.151 is a detail
+Donna Brett, Contemporary: Art Gallery of New South Wales Contemporary Collection, 'Expression and the figure', pg.108-153, Sydney, 2006, 150-151 (colour illus.), 432. illustration on pg.151 is a detail

-Edmund Capon, Look, 'Cy Twombly: a first for Australia in our Gallery collection' by Edmund Capon, pg.20-23, Look Feb 2005, Feb 2005, 20, 20-21 (colour illus.), 22, 23.
+Edmund Capon, Look, 'Cy Twombly: a first for Australia in our Gallery collection', pg.20-23, Sydney, Feb 2005, 20, 20-21 (colour illus.), 22, 23.

-Peter Hill, The Sydney Morning Herald, 'Mix 'n' match' by Peter Hill, pg.
-18., The Sydney Morning Herald 15 Jan 2005-16 Jan 2005, 15 Jan 2005-16 Jan 2005, 18 (colour illus.).
+Peter Hill, The Sydney Morning Herald, 'Mix 'n' match', pg.
+18, Sydney, 15 Jan 2005-16 Jan 2005, 18 (colour illus.).
 Spectrum supplement of Saturday's edition.

-John Lyons (Editor), The Sydney Morning Herald, 'Blue Poles II: a modern gem or a load of Pollocks' By Lauren Martin, pg.1, The Sydney Morning Herald 17 Nov 2004, 17 Nov 2004, front page (colour illus.).
+John Lyons (Editor), The Sydney Morning Herald, 'Blue Poles II: a modern gem or a load of Pollocks' By Lauren Martin, pg.1, Sydney, 17 Nov 2004, front page (colour illus.).

-Richard Morphet (England) (Author), Robert Rosenblum (Author), Encounters: new art from old, London, 2000, 286-287 (colour illus.).
+Richard Morphet and Robert Rosenblum, Encounters: new art from old, London, 2000, 286-287 (colour illus.).